-Concert Association Celebrates 65 Years of Outstanding Performances in Bryan
+Concert Association Celebrates75 Years of Outstanding Performances in Bryan

 Williams County Community Concert Association has played a vital role in our area’s cultural life for many years.
-The 2018-2019 concert season will mark their 65th anniversary of sponsoring professional performances on the local stage.
+The 2023-2024 concert season will mark its 70th anniversary of sponsoring professional performances on the local stage.
 Throughout the years, many dedicated persons have served as officers, board members, and volunteers to make the concert series possible.
+Williams County Community Concert Association is also pleased to have received grant support from the Ohio Arts Council (OAC) for its 2019-2020, 2021-2022, and 2022-2023 seasons.

 Participation in the concert series is by annual membership.
 “The concerts are a wonderful opportunity to experience outstanding live music at the local level for an amazingly low price,” states Myrna Grove, current Live On Stage President.
 “There are various categories of membership which include tickets to all five concerts in the series.”
 For further information, call 419-636-3550 or access www.wccca-los.org.